spacetelescope/poppy/docs/relnotes.rst

  * Continued improvement in unit testing (@mperrin, @josephoenix)
  * Continued improvement in documentation (@josephoenix, @mperrin)
  * Functions such as addImage, addPupil now also return a reference to the added optic, for convenience (@josephoenix)
- * Multiprocessing code and semi-analytic coronagraph method can now return interimediate wavefront planes (@josephoenix)
+ * Multiprocessing code and semi-analytic coronagraph method can now return intermediate wavefront planes (@josephoenix)
  * Display methods for radial profile and encircled energy gain a normalization keyword (@douglase)
  * matrixDFT: refactor into unified function for all centering types (@josephoenix)
  * matrixDFT bug fix for axes parity flip versus FFT transforms (Anand Sivaramakrishnan, @josephoenix, @mperrin)